subquery/subql/docs/publish/upgrade.md

-# Deploy a New Version of your SubQuery Project
+# Deploy a new version of your SubQuery project

 ## Guidelines